indico/indico/indico/htdocs/ihelp/html/_sources/VideoServicesGuides/EventManager/EventManager.txt

 - *Moderator* : The moderator will be the room responsible and will own the rights to moderate the vidyo room

+- *Moderator PIN* : this is the code to grant moderator rights

-- *PIN* : this is the code to protect the room
+- *Meeting PIN* : this is the code to protect the room

+- *Automute* : enabling automute forces that the VidyoDesktop clients will join the meeting muted by default (audio and video)

 In the *Advanced tab*, there are three options: